sreekanath/Phase-7/AWS/VPC/vpc_subnets.md

 ### Subnets:

+* A subnet is a logical partition of an IP network into multiple, smaller network segments.

+* It is typically used to subdivide large networks into smaller, more efficient subnetworks.

 * A subnet is a range of IP addresses in your VPC.
 You can launch AWS resources into a specified subnet.

 * Use a public subnet for resources that must be connected to the internet.